Martin Farndale

 1861

-Martin Farndale, is listed as a Church Warden of Brotton Church in 1861.
-(Brotton Church Records)
+Martin Farndale, was listed as a Church Warden of Brotton Church in 1861 (Brotton Church Records).

 1862

-Martin Farndale died on 12 July 1862 aged 43 Guisborough from empyema.
+Martin Farndale died on 12 July 1862 aged 43 Guisborough from empyema (Death Certificate).
 Elizabeth Farndale was present at the death.
 There is a family story that Martin was kicked by a horse.

 Martin Farndale of Guisborough was buried Skelton on 14 July 1862.
-(BMD and Mon R)
+(Old Skelton Churchyard, Mon R).

 A tombstone in a cemetery